Oklahoma

 - Launched 2010

-Oklahoma’s Lindsey Nicole Henry Scholarships for Students with Disabilities provide students with special needs, in foster care and/or those adopted out of state custody with school vouchers to attend a private school of their parents’ choice.
-Students must have or qualify for an Individualized Education Plan or an Individualized Service Plan to participate.
-On this page, you’ll find more information about the program, including funding, eligibility and legal history.
+Oklahoma’s Lindsey Nicole Henry Scholarships for Students with Disabilities provide vouchers to qualifying students with special learning needs.
+Students must have or qualify for an Individualized Education Plan (IEP) or Individualized Service Plan (ISP) to participate in the program.

 We do not administer this program.